 Arrive at Dibrugarh, a typical colonial town and major American base in WWII, then drive for 4 ½ hrs to embark on our ship at Neamati Ghat.
 Alternatively, arrive at Jorhat airport and drive for 1 ½ hrs to the embarkation point of Neamati Ghat.

-Go on an excursion by road to Sibsagar, the one-time capital of the Ahom kings of Assam.
-Shan by origin but converts to Hinduism, the Ahoms ruled Assam for some 700 years until the 1820s, and their culture and architecture is a strange and delightful amalgam of India and Southeast Asia.
-We shall see temples with stupa-like profiles and palaces of distinctive form.
-For the record book, the temple tank here is claimed to be the world’s largest hand-excavated reservoir.
-Lunch is taken at Horu Charai, a tea estate.
+Your first excursion and experience of the rich variety of life along the Brahmaputra is Sibsagar, the one-time capital of the Ahom kings of Assam.
+Shan by origin but converts to Hinduism, the Ahoms ruled Assam for some 700 years until the 1820s.
+Their culture and architecture is a unique and intriguing amalgam of India and Southeast Asia.
+You’ll see temples with stupa-like profiles and palaces of distinctive form.
+The temple tank here is believed to be the world’s largest hand-excavated reservoir and quite the feat of engineering, as you’ll see.
+Lunch is taken at Horu Charai, a quintessential Assamese tea estate.
 Return to the ship and cruise downstream for three hours to Majuli island, one of the world’s largest river islands.

-A microcosm of Assamese culture, Majuli represents rural idyll in Assam.
-A stronghold of the peaceful religion of neo-Vaishnavism, the elegant island satras — some for celibate monks, some for families — showcase a unique way of life where the faithful live simply, offering worship through gayan-bayan (songs and musical instruments) and readings.
-Visit Auniati monastery and its eclectic museum and, in the afternoon, attend a dance performance at Kamalabari monastery.
+A microcosm of Assamese culture, Majuli is much-photographed but little-visited.
+It is a stronghold of the peaceful religion of neo-Vaishnavism and the elegant island satras — some for celibate monks, some for families — showcase a unique way of life where the faithful live simply, offering worship through gayan-bayan (songs and musical instruments) and readings.
+You’ll visit a monastery at Auniati with its eclectic museum, then attend a dance performance at Kamalabari monastery.
 Later, return to the ship and cruise downstream for one or two hours.

-A day spent mostly on the river, though we shall stop and make a short visit to a tribal village by the river.
-By afternoon, Kaziranga National Park will be on our left – wild elephants are sometimes visible from the boat and once, memorably, a tiger.
+A day spent mostly sailing languidly along the Brahmaputra, though you’ll stop for a short visit to a tribal river village.
+By afternoon, Kaziranga National Park will be on your left – wild elephants are sometimes visible from the boat and once, memorably, a tiger, so keep an eye out for movement on the banks.

-This morning, you will arrive at the little temple town of Vishnath, known for its fine Ahom-period temple.
-Take a walk ashore before continuing the voyage down to a delightful mooring at Silghat, with butterflies abounding in the surrounding jungle.
-Those taking Assam Despatch 4A will disembark from the ship and transferred to the Kaziranga lodge of their choice.
-Cruise 4A terminates.
-Those remaining on board will go on their first safari through Kaziranga National Park, a jeep ride through its Western Range, with good woodland as well as grassland and wetlands.
+This morning, you’ll arrive at the delightful temple town of Vishnath, known for its fine Ahom-period temple.
+Take a walk ashore to explore the architecture and village life before continuing the voyage down to a quaint mooring at Silghat, where butterflies abound in the surrounding jungle.
+Go on your first safari in Kaziranga National Park, a jeep ride through the woodlands, grasslands and wetlands of the Western Range.

 Today, drive to Kaziranga’s Central Range for a morning jeep safari.
 Covering an area of approximately 430 sq kms, the UNESCO World Heritage Site of Kaziranga National Park is home to the world’s largest population of the Indian One-Horned Rhinoceros as well as the Indian Wild Water Buffalo.
 It has also earned the distinction of having the highest density of Royal Bengal Tigers (one every five sq. km.) making this park an incredibly rich biodiversity hotspot.
 With its marshy swamps and thickets of elephant grass, this park supports large populations of Indian elephants, Indian bison, swamp deer, and Capped Langurs.
 Besides wildlife, Kaziranga National Park is also a birding paradise.
 A few of the bird species found here are the Oriental Honey Buzzard, Black-shouldered Kite, White-tailed Eagle, Himalayan Griffon and so on.
 Kaziranga National Park also frequently draws comparisons to the Serengeti in Africa due to the park's abundance of wildlife and birds.
 In the afternoon, go inside the Kaziranga National Park for another jeep safari.